With a new solo album, My Time, sometime Big Country bassist Tony Butler is flying high, musically and personally.

 '80s kids like me will always remember the huge sound of Big Country, a mostly Scottish band whose epic, Celtic sound was often mocked in the cynical music press of their day, but who had the last laugh by selling out massive stadiums worldwide.

-The quartet’s classic line-up of Stuart Adamson (vocals, guitar), Bruce Thomas (guitar), Tony Butler (bass) and Mark Brzezicki (drums) made four instruments sound like an army on the march, attracting devotees here and in the USA and keeping pace with contemporaries such as U2 in the early-'80s.
+The quartet’s classic line-up of Stuart Adamson (vocals, guitar), Bruce Watson (guitar), Tony Butler (bass) and Mark Brzezicki (drums) made four instruments sound like an army on the march, attracting devotees here and in the USA and keeping pace with contemporaries such as U2 in the early-'80s.

 A Big Country gig was a serious spectacle.
 Times and fashions changed, and the band lost its way to a degree in the following decade, coming to an effective halt with Adamson’s alcoholism-induced suicide in 2001.